Chinthani96/point-of-sales-system-web-frontend/README.md

 `https://github.com/Chinthani96/point-of-sales-system-web-frontend.git`

-2. Open it in IntelliJ IDEA
+2. Open it in IntelliJ IDEA / any preferred IDE or an editor.

 3. Install all the dependencies